 M: 07810 087363

-Rebecca has particular interests in equality and diversity issues, environmental sustainability, and the role of values in leadership.
+Rebecca has particular interests in equality and diversity issues and in academic leadership.
 Her first degree is in English Literature.
-She has an MBA from the Open University, is a chartered fellow of the CIe, OPD, and is qualified in the use of the personality preference tools Myers-Briggs Type Indicator and Team Management Profile for individual and team development.
-She has undertaken projects for the LF on succession management, leadership in small and specialist institutions, the leadership of sustainability, and the careers of those who have taken part in the Top Management Programme.
-She is programme co-director for Preparing for Senior Strategic Leadership and is part of the core team for Aurora.
+She has an MBA from the Open University, is a chartered fellow of the CIPD, and is qualified in the use of the personality preference tools Myers-Briggs Type Indicator and Team Management Profile for individual and team development.
+She was a member of the Leadership Foundation working group on succession management, which in 2006 published guides and case studies, and in 2011 wrote updates of this work as part of a Small Development Project.